 6. Museum of Flight

-Upon admission to the museum, visitors can learn about the history of flight, see restored aircraft from World War II, and even take a tour of a real Boeing factory and Boeing’s Future of Flight Aviation Center, where they even have a flight simulator where you can take control of a virtual aircraft!
+Upon admission to the Museum of Flight, visitors can learn about the history of flight, see restored aircraft from World War II, and even take a tour of a real Boeing factory and Boeing’s Future of Flight Aviation Center, where they even have a flight simulator where you can take control of a virtual aircraft.

-The Museum of Flight is a great choice for anyone interested in aviation or aerospace history.
-It’s also a great choice for those looking for things to do with kids in the city.
+The Museum of Flight is a terrific choice for anyone interested in aviation or aerospace history.
+It’s also a great choice for those looking for things to do with kids.
 The museum offers a variety of kid-friendly activities and exhibits that will spark their interest and imagination.

 See Related: Best Restaurants in Downtown Seattle